CNRResistanceAntibiotic/CGST/README.md

 CGST contains for each species cgMLST a list of combinations alleles and the combination found in the strain are stored in the `combination_result.tsv` file.

+The detection CGST part has a high memory consumption (MentaLiST consumption).
+More than 16Go with the `Escherichia coli` core-genome.

 #### Analysis

 Analysis part of CGST consist to classify, summarize and compare the information provides by the detection part of CGST in a set of strains base on the same core-genome.